 Informed by my subjective experience, my artistic practice addresses both the intrinsic beauty and chaos of life.
-It is self-medication, where my relationship with my mind and body is translated into the abstracted and figurative depictions of the human form, typified in my work.
-My practice brings together all aspects of my life in a Gesamtkunstwerk, every element complimenting and informing one another.
-To share a little of what makes me tick, I documented my artistic influences, the key themes underpinning my practice, and my current inspirations and projects.
-My intention is to take you with me on an evolving artistic and personal journey.
-Come and dive deep with me, get in touch and be a part of the conversation.
+It is self-medication, where my relationship with my mind and body is translated into the abstracted and figurative depictions of the human form.
+All aspects of my life come together in a visual Gesamtkunstwerk, the different element complimenting and informing one another.
+Here is a little of what underpins my practice and makes me tick.
+Do join the conversation and let's dive deep together.

 Wassily Kandinsky (1866-1944) inspired my focus on compositional values through his spiritual theories of abstract art — resulting in abstract paintings, which I later developed.
 Considering that “the more abstract is form, the more clear and direct its appeal” (Kandinsky, 1977, p.
 32), I experimented to see if this was relevant within my work.
 I found greater success without total abandonment of form, but included floating geometric shapes to abstract figural elements, considering the spiritual impact of composition and finish.

 Kandinsky, W. Concerning the Spiritual in Art (1977)

 Annie Besant and Charles W. Leadbeater hypothesised that human consciousness “extrudes into the external world” (Tillett, 1986, p.
 224) as thought-forms, inspiring me to focus not only on figural elements but on the surrounding space, considering how the emotions of the subject could distort the areas around them.
 I translated this through varied applications of paint — frantic scratches, liquidus drips or careful blending — dissolving the subject into their thoughts.